The Church Welfare Association (Incorporated)

 Overview

-The organization is currently undergoing a significant rebranding to become The Rebecca Jarrett Fund (RJF), honoring Rebecca Jarrett (1846-1928), a Victorian woman with lived experience in the sex industry who became a pioneering advocate for women's welfare and rescue work.
+The organisation is currently undergoing a significant rebranding to become The Rebecca Jarrett Fund (RJF), honouring Rebecca Jarrett (1846-1928), a Victorian woman with lived experience in the sex industry who became a pioneering advocate for women's welfare and rescue work.
 This rebranding reflects the charity's faith-based roots while highlighting a powerful historical narrative.

 With total annual expenditure of £196,087 in 2024 (against income of £40,216), the charity draws down from its reserves to maintain its grant-making activities.
-The organization operates as a pure grant-maker, with no employees and is governed by seven trustees who serve without remuneration.
+The organisation operates as a pure grant-maker, with no employees and is governed by five trustees who serve without remuneration.

 Funding Priorities